ryanbressler/CloudForest/README.md

 Command line utilities to grow, apply and analyze forests are provided in sub directories or CloudForest can be used as a library.

-This Document covers command line usage and provides algorithmic background.
+This Document covers command line usage, file formats and some algorithmic background.

 Documentation for coding against CloudForest has been generated with godoc and can be viewed live at: http://godoc.org/github.com/ryanbressler/CloudForest